serialport/node-serialport/README.md

 | Windows² / x64  |  ☑  |  ☑  |  ☑  |
 | OSX³ / x64      |  ☑  |  ☑  |  ☑  |

-¹ ARM, MIPSel and PPC64¹ platforms are not currently part of our testing or build matrix, but are known to work. [#846](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/846) ARM v4 and v5 was dropped from NodeJS after Node v0.10.
+¹ ARM, MIPSel and PPC64¹ platforms are not currently part of our testing or build matrix, but are known to work.
+In [#846](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/846), we dropped ARM v4 and v5 from NodeJS after Node v0.10.

 ² Windows 7, 8, 10, and 10 IoT are supported, but our CI tests only Windows Server 2012 R2.